STEM Outreach: Center for Gifted Ed offers new enrichment program for 7th graders

 Editor's note: This is one of a series of stories from Ideation magazine on the various STEM-outreach initiatives at William & Mary, programs that reach out beyond the walls of campus to increase understanding and appreciation of the STEM disciplines—science, technology, engineering and math.
-The full series of stories is available here.

 While William & Mary’s students are away from campus in summer, a new—and considerably younger—set of students will take their place in the dorms and in the classrooms, learning about science and cutting-edge technology.

 Fifty-five seventh graders from school districts around the region will participate in a two-week enrichment program for gifted learners, hosted by William & Mary’s Center for Gifted Education, part of the School of Education.
 The program, which will be residential for the first time in 2012, has been specifically offered to students from low-income backgrounds who may not have the chance to participate in similar programs because of financial constraints.
 Tracy Cross, executive director of the Center for Gifted Education, believes that the new residential program from the center, “Camp Launch,” will set students with low-income backgrounds on a trajectory for continued success in school and in their communities, thus creating a pipeline to university opportunities.

 The program is the latest STEM-outreach offering from the center, which has provided science, math and technology classes to gifted pre-collegiate students through its Saturday and Summer Enrichment Programs for more than two decades.
 Additionally, the center’s Focusing on the Future program exposes students to possible careers in STEM areas as well as many other disciplines.

 Two courses each day

 The 2012 Camp Launch session will be held July 15 -28.
 Sessions will include two courses each day, one focusing on Lego robotics and another focusing on nanotechnology.